tronnet-gh/ProxmoxAAS-Dashboard/README.md

 ## Prerequisites
 - Proxmox VE Cluster (v7.0+)
-- Reverse proxy server which can serve the client
+- Reverse proxy server which can proxy the client and API
 	- FQDN
 - Web server to host the ProxmoxAAS Client (ie Apache2)